- Present a valid I.D. (US) which must be accepted by the club officers.

 - Pay in full club fees, $125 per season (uniform NOT included)in the Over 25 league.

 - No player will be permitted to participate in regular-season games until all of the requirements have been fulfilled.

-- All players on a team must be of the league-appropriate age on the first day of the regular season with the only exception being goalkeepers.
+- All players on a team must be of league-appropriate age on the first day of the regular season.

 - The player must be in the lineup for at least 5 games during the season or he will not be permitted to play in the playoffs.